+EV

 Re-raising a 4-bet.
 Almost always all-in at 100bb — pure value or pure bluff.

 Aggression Factor — (bets + raises) / calls postflop.
-1.5-3 is healthy; <1 = passive; >4 = maniacal.
+1.5–3 is healthy; <1 = passive; >4 = over-aggressive.

 The bluff frequency needed to make villain indifferent to calling = bet / (pot + bet).